 - Street sweepers start cleaning 46 kilometres of the 470 kilometres of local streets.

-- Parents begin to drop off their children at one of Council’s 18 Family Day Care educators.
-About 170 children access the Family Day Care Service.
+- Parents drop-off their children with one of Council’s 13 Family Day Care educators.
+About 110 children access our Family Day Care.

 7.15am